Tournaments

 • Thinking on Opponent’s Time = Unchecked

 I configure all engines to run using a single CPU core.
-My Chess PC has 16 cores (32 with hyper-threading).
-I configure Cute Chess to use 10 – 14 cores (depending on what work I intend to do on the PC while the tournament is running) via Tools > Settings > Tournaments > Maximum Number of Concurrent Games.
-This leaves 1 – 4 cores for the operating system and other applications.
+My Chess PC has 64 cores (128 logical processors with hyper-threading).
+I configure Cute Chess to use 60 cores via Tools > Settings > Tournaments > Maximum Number of Concurrent Games.
+This leaves 4 cores for the operating system and other applications.

 Quality Control

-Shortly after a tournament begins (perhaps after one hour), I search the PGN file for the following phrases to find games that terminated prematurely due to buggy engines.
+Ideally, shortly after a tournament begins, I search its PGN file for the following phrases to find games that terminated prematurely due to buggy engines.

 • abandon